Spousal Sponsorship Canada

 To become a sponsor, you must commit to providing financial support for your sponsored family members.
 This includes repaying any provincial social assistance they may receive during the sponsorship period.
 You and your sponsored family members will also agree to certain responsibilities during the undertaking period.

-Who Can’t Sponsor Their Spouse, Partner, or Child?
+Who Can’t Sponsor Their Spouse or Partner?

 Ineligibility Criteria